DrupalizeMe/drupal7-psdtotheme-series/presentations/slides/05-layout.md

 ## Rules for Layout

-The shapes which your components fit into.
+The containers which your components fit into.

 -------------
 ## Home Page